Common ElastiCache Use Cases and How ElastiCache Can Help - Amazon ElastiCache

 Common ElastiCache Use Cases and How ElastiCache Can Help

-Whether serving the latest news or a product catalog, or selling tickets to an event, speed is the name of the game.
+Whether serving the latest news, a top-10 leaderboard, a product catalog, or selling tickets to an event, speed is the name of the game.
 The success of your website and business is greatly affected by the speed at which you deliver content.

 In "For Impatient Web Users, an Eye Blink Is Just Too Long to Wait," the New York Times noted that users can register a 250-millisecond (1/4 second) difference between competing sites.
 Users tend to opt out of the slower site in favor of the faster site.
 Tests done at Amazon, cited in How Webpage Load Time Is Related to Visitor Loss, revealed that for every 100-ms (1/10 second) increase in load time, sales decrease 1 percent.